Meet the cast of Worzel Gummidge

 Who’s Girl Bloomsbury Barton?
 Girl Bloomsbury Barton is the eccentric native woman of the manor, with whom Worzel takes tea regardless of missing the insides to soak up it.
 The aristocrat was a little bit of a freeloader within the first Worzel sequence, and was pushed round in a Rolls-Royce by her chauffeur Humphrey.

 What else has Zoë Wanamaker been in?
 The daughter of American actor and producer Sam Wanamaker, Zoë’s stage profession – together with intensive engagements with each the Royal Shakespeare Firm and the Nationwide Theatre – has earned her two Olivier Awards and 7 nominations, together with 4 Tony nominations for her work on Broadway.
-On display, she obtained BAFTA nods for her roles within the unique Prime Suspect and the romantic comedy drama Love Hurts.
-In more moderen years, she has been finest recognized for taking part in Susan Harper within the BBC sitcom My Household, Ariadne Oliver in Agatha Christie’s Poirot and Princess Marie in Mr Selfridge.
+On display, she obtained BAFTA nods for her roles within the authentic Prime Suspect and the romantic comedy drama Love Hurts.
+In newer years, she has been finest identified for taking part in Susan Harper within the BBC sitcom My Household, Ariadne Oliver in Agatha Christie’s Poirot and Princess Marie in Mr Selfridge.
 And naturally, she earned her place within the Hogwarts corridor of fame as Madam Hooch within the first Harry Potter movie.
-Zoë, who turned 70 in Might, was made a CBE in 2001 for companies to drama.
+Zoë, who turned 70 in Could, was made a CBE in 2001 for companies to drama.

 Michael Palin performs The Inexperienced Man